 AP Scores as a Standardizing Tool

-Even scores that are not high but are reported are not considered a make or break factor.
-Instead of reflecting you as an individual, your AP scores are more important as a standardization tool in measuring the rigor of classes at different high schools.
+Even scores that are not high but are reported are not considered a make-or-break factor.
+Instead of reflecting on you as an individual, your AP scores are more important as a standardization tool in measuring the rigor of classes at different high schools.
 In other words, they help give college admissions committees an idea of how difficult or easy the AP courses offered at your high school are.

-If you want to learn more about how grade inflation and deflation occurs in high school courses and how it affects your GPA, check out our CollegeVine Guide to Grade Inflation and Deflation.
-And for information about how it factors into your college applications, check out our guide: Do Schools Take Grade Inflation and Deflation Into Account?
+If you want to learn more about how grade inflation and deflation occurs in high school courses and how it affects your GPA, check out our CollegeVine blog post Guide to Grade Inflation and Deflation.
+And for information about how it factors into your college applications, check out our guide Do Schools Take Grade Inflation and Deflation Into Account?

 How do schools use AP scores as a standardization tool?

-For example, if you receive an A in an AP class at your high school, but then receive a score of 2 on the AP test, colleges conclude that either the class was extremely easy or that you did not study for the test.
+If you receive an A in an AP class at your high school, for example, but then receive a score of 2 on the AP test, colleges conclude that either the class was extremely easy or that you did not study for the test.
 In either case, the score says something about who you are as a student.

 If the score is low because the class was not demanding, it is less impressive that you took the AP exam because the class you excelled in clearly was not as challenging as the material it is supposed to teach.
 Alternatively, a low score could also suggest that you just did not care about the test and did not study, which suggests to colleges a lack of dedication and eagerness to learn on your part.